Our approach to marine park management is based on decades of science and planning, and consultation with Australians.

 In September and October 2016, thousands of people took the time to write to us about the things we should consider in drafting management plans.
 Check out a summary of the key issues raised here.

-Between 21 July and 20 September 2017, we released the five draft management plans for public comment.
-Over 82,000 people sent in submissions about the draft plans.
+Between July and September 2017, over 82,000 people sent in submissions about the five draft management plans.
+These plans detailed our proposed approach to managing 44 Australian Marine Parks around the country over the next ten years.
 View the submissions we received here.

 Reports on your feedback